ApolloAuto/apollo/docs/01_Installation Instructions/how_to_launch_and_run_apollo.md

 ### Congrats!

 You have successfully built Apollo!
-Now you can revisit [Apollo Readme](../../README.md) for additional guidelines on the neccessary hardware setup.
+Now you can revisit [Apollo Readme](../../README.md) for additional guidelines on the necessary hardware setup.